 Provides information and resources to deal with a changing family situation and assistance to resolve urgent and outstanding issues.

-Provides legal services to eligible individuals for family law matters including custody and access, child and spousal support, separation and divorce.
+Provides legal services to eligible individuals for family law matters including parenting, child and spousal support, separation and divorce.

 Provides services to individuals paying or receiving child support to simplify the process and use enforcement measures when necessary.